erc6900/resources/README.md

 ### Community Calls

-Community calls are held roughly every other week, following an agenda posted to [Issues](https://github.com/erc6900/resources/issues).
+Community calls are held roughly every other week, following an agenda posted to [Issues](https://github.com/erc6900/resources/issues?q=is%3Aopen+is%3Aissue+label%3A%22community+call+agenda%22).
 Community members are welcome to request a discussion of topics by posting a comment to a given meeting's agenda.

 Previous community call notes and recordings can be found in [Community Calls](./community-calls/README.md).

+### Standard Improvements

+Ideas and proposals for standard improvements are found in [Issues](https://github.com/erc6900/resources/issues?q=is%3Aissue+is%3Aopen+label%3A%22Standards+Improvement%22).

 ### Other Channels